What do the numbers on digital cameras mean

 Shutter speed is the amount of time that the camera’s shutter is open when taking a photo.
 It is measured in seconds or fractions of a second.
 A faster shutter speed means the shutter is open for a shorter period, capturing less light and freezing motion.
 A slower shutter speed allows more light and can create motion blur.

-See also Best underwater digital camera for snorkeling
+See also Best digital camera for young photographers

 Shutter speed is crucial in photography as it affects how movement is captured in your photos.
 Choosing the right shutter speed can help you freeze action or create artistic effects like long exposure shots.
 Understanding shutter speed and how to adjust it can greatly enhance your photography skills.